russelshane/shadowcms-old/README.md

 ## About

 Shadow CMS (formerly named Shadow Newsroom System) is a content management system that is mainly focused on serving newspapers.
 The functionality and features of the C.M.S. is unique to itself and highly customizable for the specific needs of a newsroom.

 ## Features

 - Publish, create or edit digital and print versions of news articles and editorials
-- Use a powerful rich text editor when publishing, creating, or editing an article
+- Use a powerful, collaborative rich text editor when publishing, creating, or editing an article
 - Update or create live stories that is currently happening in real time
 - Create or choose from a variety of templates that can be used for articles
 - Edit newsroom sections, subsections, topics, and other algorithmic items